 Are We Malnourished – and how drinking Noni juice can help?

 When you look at your life and the people around you the word malnourished is probably the furthest thing from your mind.
 It’s almost impossible to believe that people living in a developed nation could be malnourished.
-You’d be forgiven for thinking that malnutrition is a disease that effects people in places were drought and famine have reduced children to walking skeletons.
+You’d be forgiven for thinking that malnutrition is a disease that affects people in places where drought and famine have reduced children to walking skeletons.

 Well in Britain alone there are 3 million people that are so malnourished that they may require hospital treatment, and what might surprise you is that really fat child you see all the time, a packet of crisps in one hand and a can of soda in the other, they could well be suffering from a chronic lack of vitamins and essential minerals.

-There are numerous symptoms to this condition, including
+There are numerous symptoms of this condition, including

 - weak muscles